rubinius/rubinius-website-archive/_posts/2015-09-29-a-small-case-study-in-threading.markdown

 twitter: chuckremes
 ---

 A recent project required me to process hundreds of CSV (comma-delimited) files and import them into a database.
-It's boring work, but it offer a few opportunities for me to utilize some of my favorite Ruby techniques and idioms.
+It's boring work, but it offers a few opportunities for me to utilize some of my favorite Ruby techniques and idioms.

 The first version of the script was very simple.

-1. Copy the zip file containg the CSVs to a working directory
+1. Copy the zip file containing the CSVs to a working directory
 2. Unzip the file
 3. Delete unwanted files (e.g. README)
 4. Loop through each filename